Joan Baez’s Weird Homage to Slavery

 Did I mention that he was black?

 There is nothing about the Truscott case the betrays the same insidiousness of police work.
-In fact, the police appear to have behaved relatively responsibly.
+In fact, the police appear to have behaved relatively responsibly if barely competently.
 They gathered evidence, had Truscott examined by a doctor, and they didn’t bully or browbeat him into a confession.
 He had access to a decent lawyer.
 And, as I mentioned, he had a chance to testify in front of the Supreme Court and make his case.

-The DNA evidence from the Truscott case– whatever there was left of the samples they took from Lynne Harper’s body– went missing years ago and is presumed lost.
+The physical evidence from the Truscott case– whatever there was left of the samples they took from Lynne Harper’s body– went missing years ago and is presumed lost and cannot be subjected to modern DNA testing.
 That is a tragedy.
 We will never know for sure if Truscott is innocent or guilty.

 [2022-05-07]